diashakya/CyberSecurity_Portfolio/GRC/Pre_VNAP/analyst.md

 Support stricter requirements around AI security

 They want a future where companies can quickly, safely, and confidently work together without delays.

+Q. Based on Anthony Sielczak's insights, what is one effective strategy for navigating the early stages of a career in GRC?
+Volunteer to respond to client security questionnaires to understand security practices

+Q: What advice would you give to someone who is just starting their career in GRC?
+A: My best recommendation (especially as you kickstart your GRC career) is to volunteer some of your time to respond to prospective-client and client security questionnaires, as doing so exposes you to the most common questions that they have about your company and/or product and will give you a sort of crash course into your security practices.
+As you work through the questions, you may find areas of your security program that you can improve, whether that be through improvements to policies, customer-facing documentation (like security and compliance program white papers), or even technical controls.

+After spending your first year immersing yourself in as much GRC work as you, I would start to identify what specialization(s) you have a passion in – whether that's auditing and certifications, data governance, third party risk management, etc. Once you've identified what you're passionate about, you can make a better determination on the certification(s) you wish to pursue to better distinguish yourself in an increasingly competitive job market.